 - Advanced Movement for the Actor will deepen the awareness of self-image and the through-line of movement connected to thought and sensation, while working with composition, text, character and creating movement scores.

 Students interested in Music Theatre performance may select a sequence of courses that emphasize acting through singing and movement.
-Instruction and reinforcement in principles for the singing actor is offered through Voice for Theatre 1 and Voice for Theatre 2.
-Dance theatre includes classes in Jazz Dance, Tap Dance and Ballet.
-The course, Music Theatre Workshop synthesizes techniques learned in advanced voice and movement classes, with Acting 2, for a studio environment to learn how to transition from “scene to song” in traditional and contemporary music theatre literature.
-An historical foundation class, American Musical Theatre, traces the development of the musical from a socio-cultural perspective and a Music Theatre Singing Ensemble offers the opportunity for students to concertize the music theatre repertoire in a large, show-choir setting.
+Instruction and reinforcement in principles for the singing actor is offered through Voice for Theatre I and Voice for Theatre II.
+Dance Theatre includes classes in Jazz Dance, Tap Dance, and Ballet.
+Music Theatre Workshop synthesizes techniques learned in advanced voice and movement classes, with Acting II, for a studio environment to learn how to transition from “scene to song” in traditional and contemporary music theatre literature.
+An historical foundation class, American Musical Theatre, traces the development of the musical from a socio-cultural perspective, and a Music Theatre Singing Ensemble offers the opportunity for students to concertize the music theatre repertoire in a large, show-choir setting.